acciojob/polymorphism-praveenreddynagilla/README.md

  * call this method also from Main using Product class object p *
  * Observations:
- * This class contains 3 classes with same name, but it complie & run successfully *
+ * This class contains 3 Methods with same name, but it compiles & run successfully *
  */